A Distributed Multi-GPU System for Large-Scale Node Embedding at Tencent: Scaling Node Embedding on A GPU Cluster

 To fully utilize both communication bandwidth and computing resources, we further split vertex embeddings on one GPU into $k$ sub-parts.
-At the same time, we make good tradeoffs between memory usage and computation speed by properly designed ping-pong buffers on GPUs.
-Figure~\ref{fig:sub_partition} shows an example on one node with two GPUs where $k$ is set to 2.
-With our design, local vertex embeddings on GPU1 ($1\_1$) and GPU2 ($2\_1$) first get trained on their local context embeddings (1 and 2) separately, then after an inter-GPU peer-to-peer communication, GPU1 will hold vertex embedding block ($2\_1$) and GPU2 will hold vertex embedding block ($1\_1$), they are trained on local context embeddings (1 and 2) separately.
-By this time, both vertex embedding blocks ($1\_1$ and $2\_1$) have touched all samples and are ready to be sent to other nodes.
+We tradeoff between memory usage and computation speed by using properly designed ping-pong buffers on GPUs.
+Figure~\ref{fig:sub_partition} shows an example inside one node with two GPUs where $k$ is set to 2.
+In our design, while one sub-part of the vertex embeddings are getting trained on each GPU, the other(s) are either pushing embeddings back to CPU memory (Device to Host communication) or pulling from CPU memory (Host to Device communication), which utilize both copying streams on the GPU~\@.
 By breaking vertex embeddings and edge samples into fine-grained sub-parts, we have more flexibility by tuning the size and the number of sub-parts on one GPU to get better performance.
 The ping-pong buffer design also allows us to pipeline our computation with communication to maximize the end-to-end training performance.
-Here the only stall stage is inter-GPU peer-to-peer communication stage, but because we only need to send one sub-part of our local vertex embeddings, the communication cost is cut to $1/k$ of the naive data partitioning strategy.
+Here the only stall stage is inter-GPU peer-to-peer communication stage, but because we only need to send one sub-part of our local vertex embeddings, the communication cost for one inter-GPU transfer is cut to $1/k$ when comparing with the naive data partitioning strategy.
+The choice of $k$ is critical to the performance.
+Setting the sub-part number too large will reduce the communication cost, but also reduce the computation workload for each sub-part, setting the number too small will increase the communication cost and make it difficult to be hidden by computation.
 In our implementation we have carefully tuned the number of $k$ to be equal to four since we found that it works the best on all our tasks and GPU clusters with various hardware settings.

-Our design could be extended and scale to larger networks.
-It adapts to both node settings with flexible number of GPUs and cluster settings with flexible number of nodes.
+Our design could be extended and scale to networks with various sizes.
+It adapts to both flexible number of GPUs on one node and flexible number of nodes on one cluster.